 Private Indoor Spaces

 Individuals do not need to wear a face covering when alone in a private space such as their office, a practice room, art studio, or classroom.
 Face coverings must be readily available and must be worn when entering and exiting the space, as well as when others enter the space.

 Meetings & Common Work Spaces

-All individuals attending in-person meetings or working together in smaller spaces on campus must wear a face covering.
-Individuals working in larger spaces (Keiter, Delbridge, the Black Box, Shop, etc.) can remove face coverings provided they are working in separate areas.
-Face coverings must be readily available and must be worn when entering and exiting the space.
+ll individuals attending in-person meetings or working together must wear a face covering.
+Face coverings must be worn when entering and exiting the space.

 Use & Care of Face Coverings